 Getting our garage from its horrendously disorganized state to the happy, organized place it is today was a serious labor of love, and we learned a ton along the way.

-So today I thought I’d share the storage and organizing solutions that have been most helpful to us since we organized our garage nearly a year ago.
+So today I thought I’d share the storage and organizing solutions that have been most helpful to us since we organized our garage a few years ago.
 I hope they will help to give you some ideas if you’re looking to tackle your own garage!

 Garage Storage Ideas that Will Maximize Your Space